Breast reduction can help you achieve your desired silhouette and relieve pain.

 - Breast tissue including skin, glandular tissue and fat is excised.

-- The breast is re-modelled and sutured together including repositioning of the nipple.
+- The breast is re-modelled and sutured together including repositioning of the nipple and areola.

-- Final scar pattern is around the areolar (coloured skin around the nipple) and vertically down from there.
+- Final scar pattern is around the areola (coloured skin around the nipple) and vertically down from there.

 - Dressings are applied.